Day #3 – Enroute to Hualien

 The second famous place is Gong Zheng Bao Zi (公正包子).
 A little diner located at Zhongshan Road serving piping hot, hand-made dimsum that you should definitely try.
 Shop itself looks a little run-down, definitely not your Ding Tai Feng kinda quality, but the price is unbelievably cheap for the food we had which makes it so value for money and such a delight with locals and tourists.

-We tried the Xiao Long Bao (35NT for 10), Steamed Buns (5NT each) and this noodle thingy which I can’t remember. 公正包子 is located in Hualien’s city center, so it’s convenient to start shopping around right after filling our tums.
+We tried the Xiao Long Bao (35NT for 10 pieces), Steamed Buns (5NT each) and some sort of noodles. 公正包子 is located in Hualien’s city center, so it’s convenient to start shopping around right after filling our tums.

 I think we spent a lot of time looking for my shoes..
 I wanted to get new balance shoes and so many Taiwan girls were wearing them with chic outfits!
 BUT no sizes for my big feet so we were told we’ll have better luck in Taipei City.

-By walking aimlessly around town, we chanced upon an arts and culture store that sells amazing art crafts, a pop-up art fair, and even sat in at a presidential election ‘meet the people’ meeting (we had no idea what was happening)!
+By walking aimlessly around town, we sipped coffee in a two-storey Starbucks, explored an arts and culture store that sells amazing art crafts, a pop-up art fair, and even sat in at a presidential election ‘meet the people’ meeting (we had no idea what was happening)!

 Day #4 Taroko Gorge Full Day Tour 太魯閣國家公園